lightward/mechanic-tasks/docs/send-a-follow-up-email-to-customers-after-purchasing-from-a-certain-vendor/README.md

 # Send a follow-up email to customers after purchasing from a certain vendor

-Tags: Email, Vendor, Reviews, Customers
+Tags: Customers, Email, Reviews, Vendor

 This task will send a follow-up email to your customer after their order is paid, waiting for a configurable number of days before doing so.